FrancescoAlosa/francescoalosa.github.io/_pages/about.md

 I am an Assistant Professor in economics (non-tenure track) at Lisbon School of Economics and Managemenent (ISEG) since August 2025.

 I received my PhD from the University of Bologna in July 2024.
 After that, I was a postdoc researcher at University Paris Dauphine - PSL.

-I am also a member of the Uppsala Center for Fiscal Studies (UCFS).
+I am also a member of the Uppsala Center for Fiscal Studies (UCFS), hosted at Uppsala University.

-**Research areas**: public and labour economics, both from a theoretical and empirical perspective.
+**Research areas**: public and labour economics, with both theoretical and empirical work.

 Contact details:<br/>